ogrady/RoomPlanner/README.md

 ```

 ## available_rooms.csv
 The rooms that are actually available for the exam.
 Should be a subset of what was specified in `rooms.csv`.
-The format is the name of the room, followed by `1` or `2` two denote, which capacity whould be used.
+The format is the name of the room, followed by `1` or `2` to denote, which capacity should be used.

 Example: